-Jogging for Fitness, Advanced UC, CSU Prorequisite: None
+Jogging for Fitness, Advanced UC, CSU Prerequisite: None

-Prerequisite: None Advisory: KIN-A77B
+Advisory: KIN-A77B

-Description: This course is designed for students of advanced fitness levels who would like to enhance and improve their cardiovascular fitness, overall strength and flexibility with more advanced jogging strategies.
+Description: Designed for students of advanced fitness levels who would like to enhance and improve their cardiovascular fitness, overall strength and flexibility with more advanced jogging strategies.
 Progressive jogging techniques will be utilized in establishing jogging programs designed to promote improvements in cardiovascular endurance and body composition.
-The course is geared to all ages and is concerned with aspects of cardiovascular health and weight control.
-Emphasis will be on building endurance and strength by using advanced stretching, muscle strengthening and jogging techniques for conditioning.
+Geared to all ages and is concerned with aspects of cardiovascular health and weight control.
+Emphasis placed on building endurance and strength by using advanced stretching, muscle strengthening and jogging techniques for conditioning.
 KIN-A77A, A77B, and A77C are courses related in content and are limited in enrollment according to Title 5, section 55040.
 54 hours laboratory.
-(Letter Grade, or Pass/No Pass option.)
+(Letter grade only.)

-Cardio and Strength Training, Beginning UC, CSU
+Cardio and Strength Training, Beginning 1 Unit UC, CSU